piemar/mongodb-fle-queryable-aws-azure-gcp/README.md

 export $(< /workspace/python/azure/credentials.env)
 ```

-# Test AWS as KMS provider
+# Demo Application - using Cloud KMS Service with CSFLE
 Python application that inserts a document with CSFLE configured.
 CSFLE is configured to use AWS KMS KMS provider.

 ```
-# Demo application that demonstrates CSFLE with AWS KMS Provider with client side schema
+# Demo application that demonstrates CSFLE with KMS Provider with client side schema

 cd /workspace/python
 ## For AWS